survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 * Maintain configuration in multiple files for each environment and point webpack to each through the `--config` parameter, sharing configuration through module imports.
 You can see this approach in action at [webpack/react-starter](https://github.com/webpack/react-starter).
 * Push configuration to a library, which you then consume.
 Examples: [hjs-webpack](https://www.npmjs.com/package/hjs-webpack), [Neutrino](https://neutrino.js.org/), [webpack-blocks](https://www.npmjs.com/package/webpack-blocks).
 * Push configuration to a tool.
 Examples: [create-react-app](https://www.npmjs.com/package/create-react-app), [kyt](https://www.npmjs.com/package/kyt), [nwb](https://www.npmjs.com/package/nwb).
-* Maintain all configuration within a single file and branch there and by relying on the `--env` parameter.
+* Maintain all configuration within a single file and branch there and rely on the `--env` parameter.
+This approach is explained in detail later in this chapter.

 These approaches can be combined to create a higher level configuration that is then composed of smaller parts.
 Those parts could then be added to a library which you then use through npm making it possible to consume the same configuration across multiple projects.